LaihoE/Python-demoparser/readme.md

 List of possible values comming soon.
 ## Performance

-Performance can be split in two parts.
-Reading the demo and parsing the demo.
-Performance will vary mostly based on reading speed.
+Your performance will mostly depend on how fast your HDD/SSD is.

 For reference here are some very rough numbers for reading speeds assuming an average demo size of 80MB.
 ### Reading